oliversd/gige/README.md

 To withdraw available funds you have to click on the button on the Status bar.

 There are times when the orders don’t update automatically on the front end you have to refresh the page.
 I couldn’t fixed in the time constraint.

+There are a couple of sample images on the public folder for the services.

+I want to do many more things and fix many more when I have more time.

+If you have any comment you can reach me in the issues.

 ## Running in Rinkeby